Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 The OutJob configured to generate Gerber, NC Drill and Pick and Place output as discrete files.

-- Click the Advanced button at the bottom of the Folder Structure dialog and enabled the Gerber Output in the list of CAMtastic Auto-Load Options.
-Click OK to close the dialog.
+- Click the Advanced button at the bottom of the Folder Structure settings dialog and enabled the Gerber Output in the list of CAMtastic Auto-Load Options.
+Click OK to

 - To generate the Gerber files, click the Generate Content link in the Container region of the OutJob.